Hook Commands

 command: bun test --only-failures

-dirsWith: [bun.lock, bun.lockb]
+dirs_with: [bun.lock, bun.lockb]

 description: Run Bun tests

-ifChanged: ["**/*.ts", "**/*.test.ts"]
+if_changed: ["**/*.ts", "**/*.test.ts"]

 - Finds directories containing